Table of Contents |

 EXAMPLE

-To get another glimpse into the power of compounding, let’s consider an example where you put $1,000 into a savings account that earns 10% annual compound interest.
-At the end of the year, you earn interest of $100 (i.e., $1,000 x .10).
-So, at the end of year one, you have $1,100 in your account.
+To get another glimpse into the power of compounding, consider an example where you put $1,000 into a savings account that earns 10% annual compound interest.
+At the end of the year, you earn interest of $100 (i.e., $1,000 × .10).
+So, at the end of Year 1, you have $1,100 in your account.
 You then earn an additional $110 in interest by the end of the second year.
-Now your account is worth $1,210 and the interest earned in year two is $110.
-By the end of year three, your savings account is worth $1,331.
-The point is that you earn interest every year not only on the $1,000 you originally deposited but also earn interest on interest!
-And the earlier you start, the more time you have for your interest to snowball.As we can see in the above example, time can make a big difference as to how much money invested today can grow over time.
-The concept of valuing money at different points in time is called the time value of money, which says, an amount of money is worth more today than the same sum received in the future due to the ability to earn a return from this date forward.
+Now, your account is worth $1,210, and the interest earned in Year 2 is $110.
+By the end of Year 3, your savings account is worth $1,331.
+The point is that you not only earn interest every year on the $1,000 you originally deposited but you also earn interest on interest!
+Moreover, the earlier you start, the more time you have for your interest to snowball.As we can see in the example above, time can make a big difference as to how much money invested today can grow over time.
+The concept of valuing money at different points in time is called the time value of money, that is, an amount of money is worth more today than the same sum received in the future due to the ability to earn a return from this date forward.

-We can use a formula to help us determine a future value when the calculations get more complex with more years.
-Let’s start with a formula that helps us determine the value of an amount of money at a future date, or the future value formula.
+We can use a formula to help us determine the FV when the calculations get more complex with more years.
+Let’s start with a formula that helps us determine the value of an amount of money at a future date—the FV formula.

-Using the Future Value (FV) Formula above, let’s calculate the future value (FV), or amount grown by an interest rate over time to a later period, of a savings amount using 10% interest as an example.
-Although interest rates vary given current economic conditions, we will use 10% since the calculations are simpler.
+Using the future value (FV) formula above, let’s calculate the FV, or amount grown by an interest rate over time to a later period, of a savings amount using 10% interest as an example.
+Although interest rates vary given the current economic conditions, we will use 10% since the calculations are simpler.

 EXAMPLE